EcomDev/magento-migrations/docs/USAGE.md

 ## Auto-generation

-It will be possible to create even empty version scripts in order to let perform operations that are in-directly related to schema changes.
+It will be possible to create even empty version scripts in order to let you perform operations that are in-directly related to schema changes.

 For instance you create custom version schema script for changing format of the data in particular table.